berenslab/pubmed-landscape/README.md

 - `11`: analysis of machine learning (Section 2.3 from the paper).
 - `12-14`: analysis of author's gender (Section 2.4 from the paper).
 - `15`: whitening experiment (see Methods, section 4.3).

+Notebooks and Python files in `scripts/BERT-based-embeddings/`:
+- `SBERT.py`: computing the SBERT embeddings of the abstracts and the kNN accuracy of the representation.
+- `01-rgm-ls-malteos.ipynb`: computing the SciNCL embeddings of the abstracts and the kNN accuracy of the representation.
+- `bert-models.py`: computing the embeddings of the abstracts and the kNN accuracy for the rest of the BERT-based models (see Table 3, section 4.3).